Occasional Lectures and Short-term Consultations

 Occasional Lectures and Short-term Consultation authorization is part of the J-1 Scholar Work Options.

-Occasionally, a U.S. entity (other than the UMN) invites a scholar to give a lecture or a short-term consultation in their field of expertise.
+Occasionally, a U.S. entity (other than UMN) invites a scholar to give a lecture or a short-term consultation in their field of expertise.
 Often, the entity wishes to reimburse the scholar for their travel expenses or pay them an honorarium.
 With proper authorization, the scholar would be permitted to perform this activity and receive payment.

 If your DS-2019 was issued by the University of Minnesota, you are required to receive authorization from ISSS before you begin the activity.